qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

    Set relationship cardinality

-Now you can associate an airport with an airline (or an airline with an airport) using the :guilabel:`Add child feature` or :guilabel:`Link existing child feature` in the subforms.
+Now you can associate an airport with an airline (or an airline with an airport) using :guilabel:`Add child feature` or :guilabel:`Link existing child feature` in the subforms.
 Automatically a record will be inserted in the ``airports_airlines`` table.